Emmanuelprime/Object-tracking-drone/README.md

 Pitch channel wire from receiver will be connected to pin 34 and Pitch channel of Flight Controller will be connected to pin 37.

-For more details Visit my youtube channel.
+For more details Contact us at Prime Robotics

-Channel Name: DIYLIFEHACKER

-Channel Link:   www.youtube.com/c/DIYLIFEHACKER